harshitkandhway/advance-springboot/README.md

 # advance-springboot
-Implementation of advance Springboot concepts
+## Implementation of advance Springboot concepts
+- [ ] Basic endpoint implementation using controller, service, repository.
+- [ ] Adding circleci for continuous Integration
+- [ ] Adding Spotbugs
+- [ ] Introducing and implemenation of Kafka